northbrookjs/northbrook/README.md

 to find plugins in a way that doesn't require searching all over the place for where they might be located.

-##### Why is it running a different version than what I have installed globally?

-Because installing things globally isn't really that great of an idea, its only meant to help with `northbrook init`, so northbrook will use a locally installed version if it can find one.

 # Recommendations

 ###### Build Steps